B-Yassine/Convert-.mat-to-.csv/README.md

 Convert any .mat file in a csv file

-if you get: TypeError: Mismatch between array dtype ('object') and format specifier ('%.18e,%.18e')
+if you get: Mismatch between array dtype ('object') and format specifier

 Just modify the last line as follow: